 Two PWdWA members at a PWdWA event, listening to speeches.

-Make a Complaint
+Support to Make a Complaint

 Everyone should be able to access and participate in their local community.
 This means being able to go into buildings, study, work, access the community and use services that everyone else can.